mikkokotola/webcodingforbeginners/README.md

 Welcome to the amazing world of web coding!
 In this short course we will build a simple web app that can visualize population graphs for different countries.
 Let's look over some general information about the course first.

 ## Time requirement for the course
 Our initial estimate is that it it possible to complete the pre-work part in 3-5 hours and to build the population graphs app in about one working day (8 hours).
-This assumes no previous programming experience, but does assume that the person is comfortable using a computer and a browser.
+This assumes no previous programming experience, but does assume that you are comfortable using a computer and a browser.

 ## Beta testers
 Thank you for volunteering to take part in the beta test!
 The deadline for completing the course in the beta phase is **Monday 13.4.2020**.
 If possible, we hope you can do it already before that, so we can fully utilize your feedback to improve the course before the release.